Crime in India: Cyber crime

-Human Trafficking
+Human trafficking

 Human trafficking in India is a serious issue.
 It usually comes in the form of offering employment to the poor and uneducated.
 Women are sold to brothels or families as maids, where they are usually raped, tortured and sexually assaulted.
 In 2021, India has passed a bill for fighting human trafficking.
 According to National Crime Records Bureau, 2,189 cases of human trafficking were registered in 2021 as compared to 1,714 in 2020.
-Among states, Telangana(347) reported highest number of cases, followed by Maharashtra(320) and Assam(203).
+Among states, Telangana (347) reported highest number of cases, followed by Maharashtra (320) and Assam (203).
 1,21,351 children were missing as of 2021 data, many of them potential victims of human trafficking.

 Illegal drug trade

-India is located between two major illicit opium producing centres in Asia – the Golden Crescent comprising Pakistan, Afghanistan and Iran and the Golden Triangle comprising Burma, Thailand and Laos.
+India is located between two major illicit opium producing centers in Asia – the Golden Crescent comprising Pakistan, Afghanistan and Iran and the Golden Triangle comprising Burma, Thailand and Laos.
 Because of such geographical location, India experiences large amount of drug trafficking through the borders.
 India is the world's largest producer of licit opium for the pharmaceutical trade.
 But an undetermined quantity of opium is diverted to illicit international drug markets.

 India is a transshipment point for heroin from Southwest Asian countries like Afghanistan and Pakistan and from Southeast Asian countries like Burma, Laos, and Thailand.
 Heroin is smuggled from Pakistan and Burma, with some quantities transshipped through Nepal.
 Most heroin shipped from India are destined for Europe.
 There have been reports of heroin smuggled from Mumbai to Nigeria for further export.

-In Maharashtra, Mumbai is an important centre for distribution of drug.
+In Maharashtra, Mumbai is an important center for distribution of drug.
 The most commonly used drug in Mumbai is Indian heroin (called desi mal by the local population).
 Both public transportation (road and rail transportation) and private transportation are used for this drug trade.

 Drug trafficking affects the country in many ways.